Lab Grown vs Natural Diamonds – Which One Should You Buy?

 • Many mining companies are investing in using renewable energy sources to help power their mines and reduce their carbon footprint

-The environmental impact is much easier to talk about than the previous point as Diamond mining does have a more detrimental impact than lab-grown Diamonds that are manufactured in industrial units.
+The local environmental impact is much easier to talk about than the energy consumption as Diamond mining does have a more detrimental impact than lab-grown Diamonds that are manufactured in industrial units.

 Diavik Mine Canada